johnoh26/NextJsTemplate/SETUP.md

 # Quick Setup Guide

-Follow these steps to get your Next.js Todo App up and running.
+Follow these steps to get your Next.js Full-Stack Template up and running.

 ## 1. Install Dependencies